iotaledger/wallet.rs/docs/welcome.md

 # Welcome
 This is the documentation for the official IOTA Wallet Library Software.
-It can be used to easily intgrate an IOTA Wallet into your applications.
+It can be used to easily integrate an IOTA Wallet into your applications.
+You can read more about core principles behind IOTA client libraries in the following blog [post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/).

 `Wallet.rs` is a general wallet library written in Rust.
-It is being utilized by our wallet software `Firefly` and other software components across IOTA ecosystem. `Wallet.rs` contains all the logic to safely build wallets or integrations that require wallet or value-based transfers (such as exchanges, pay-as-you-go systems, etc.).
+It is being utilized by our wallet software `Firefly` and other software components across IOTA ecosystem. `Wallet.rs` contains all the logic to safely build wallets or integrations that require value-based transfers (such as exchanges, pay-as-you-go systems, etc.).
 It includes account state management and backup, account creation, transferring tokens and much more.
-Needless to say, it is also based on our official `one-source-code-of-truth` [IOTA Rust library](https://github.com/iotaledger/iota.rs) and may be integrated with [Stronghold component](https://blog.iota.org/iota-stronghold-6ce55d311d7c/) to achieve a maximum level of security and security best practices.
+Needless to say, it is also based on our official `one-source-code-of-truth` [IOTA Rust library](https://github.com/iotaledger/iota.rs) and can be integrated with our [Stronghold component](https://blog.iota.org/iota-stronghold-6ce55d311d7c/) to achieve a maximum level of security.

+**Using `stronghold` is a recommended approach to store account data using `wallet.rs`.
+One get the best security practices for free**.

 ## Warning
 This library is in active development.
 The library targets the Chrysalis testnet and does not work with current IOTA mainnet.

-## Chrysalis Testnet
+## Testnet
 To join the Chrysalis public testnet checkout [this link](https://blog.iota.org/chrysalis-phase-2-testnet-out-now/).
 More information about Chrysalis components is available at [documentation portal](https://chrysalis.docs.iota.org/).

 ## Joining the discussion